surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

     modulating shape by the keytrack modsource.
   - A parameter of a mathematical equation.

-In the end it's just a set of data and Surge doesn't care how it was generated, all that matters is how it sounds.
+In the end it's just a set of data and Surge XT doesn't care how it was generated, all that matters is how it sounds.

 The wave-table oscillator has some interesting sonic characteristics.
 It